 07 of 07

 Who would have guessed that a simple cookie could pose so many problems?
 You’ll find loads of complaints about fortune cookies that broke when they were folded on recipe Web sites.
-The trick to fortune cookies is making sure the batter is even and removing the cookies from the oven at just the right moment.
+The trick to fortune cookies is making sure the batter is even.
+It's also important to remove the cookies from the oven at just the right moment.